Reinliu/roboaudio/README.md

 # spatial_audio_processor (Python)

 This repository provides a package for:
-- multichannel audio input (simulated wav)
+- multichannel audio input
-- DoA localisation using pyroomacoustics (SRP-PHAT)
+- DoA localisation using pyroomacoustics
 - speech recognition using Whisper
+- speaker diarization with pyAudioAnalysis
+- noise reduction with spectral gatting using librosa
 - publishing spatially-aware commands to `/recognised_commands`

 ## Requirements